Unity-Technologies/MeshSyncDCCPlugins/Docs/en/Installation.md

 <img align="right" src="../Images/MeshSyncClientBlender.png" height=400>

-> If the plugin can't be found on the release page, please refer to [manual building](BuildDCCPlugins.md) to build manually.
+> If the plugin for the used MeshSync version can't be found on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases), please refer to [manual building](BuildDCCPlugins.md) to build manually.

 ### Caveat